TheChangeOfView/RoarCalc/README.md

 RoarCalc is a hobbyist-made program to easy calculate the measurements of mirror cabinets for production pipeline.

+This Program is only tested on a windows 10 OS with python 3.9.2 made to run as an executable.

 # Changelog

 ## Build 2.1.0